 The tournament quickly took shape as the inaugural Fred Claire Celebrity Golf Classic

 .
-The event will feature an all-star lineup of former major leaguers and other celebrities at Oakmont Country Club in Glendale, California, on Monday, Aug.
-14, with all proceeds going to City of Hope and designated for its head and neck program
+The event featured an all-star lineup of former major leaguers and other celebrities at Oakmont Country Club in Glendale, California, with all proceeds going to City of Hope and designated for its head and neck program

-Among the athletes and luminaries scheduled to attend are Shawn Green, Orel Hershiser, Mickey Hatcher, Maury Wills, Reggie Smith, Bill Russell, Eddie Murray, Tommy John, Ted Sizemore, Steve Yeager, Jaime Jarrin, Ross Porter, Wes Parker and numerous others.
+Among the athletes and luminaries in attendance were Shawn Green, Orel Hershiser, Mickey Hatcher, Maury Wills, Reggie Smith, Bill Russell, Eddie Murray, Tommy John, Ted Sizemore, Steve Yeager, Jaime Jarrin, Ross Porter, Wes Parker and numerous others.

 “My hope is to have a tournament that becomes an annual event and continues to benefit City of Hope for years to come,” said Claire.
 “What really drives me is the thought of people who aren’t as fortunate as I am.
 Folks that walk through these doors who haven’t had the wonderful support system that I have enjoyed.
 I recognize there are people who struggle to get here and need all the help they can receive to assist them in their journey.”

 As he was during his days in Dodger Blue, Claire is clearly a man motivated by passion.

 “Coming here every day and walking through the doors, you just look around and see the people in need and the kind of phenomenal care that is given.
 It’s hard not to be passionate,” he said.
 “I’m just a private in the army in the fight against cancer.
 But I’m a competitive private.”